Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 From what I remember, the first time it happened was in Montenegro, summer 2013.
 A few locals came up to me, and asked to get a picture with me.
 I didn’t understand.
 Like really, I was perplexed and confused.
 It never happened in my whole life before, and I didn’t understand why strangers stopped me in the street to get a group picture together, as if I was a superstar.
 But all of them were smiling and they looked friendly, so I complied.
 After the picture, they watched what it looked like on their smartphone.
-Then they exploded with you, they warmly thanked me, they shook my hand, and they left!
+Then they exploded with joy, they warmly thanked me, they shook my hand, and they left!
 I watched them leaving.
 I was stunned!

 I was having a great time there.
 Days were passing by, and I slowly started to get why people kept coming up to me, to get a picture with me.
 Walking in the street, I noticed people were looking at me as if I was an alien, really!
 Not just the kids, almost every single person was staring at me, eyes wide open, astonished.
 Groups of friends were walking in the street, chatting and laughing, then stopped abruptly in their conversation to stare at me.
-One of them would discreetly tell their friends to watch “Look ever here!” and all of them would stare at me, before walking away.
+One of them would discreetly tell their friends to watch “Look over here!” and all of them would stare at me, before walking away.

 In fact, I quickly realized there was no black people in Montenegro, actually very few.
 The locals are more or less used to see black people on TV, especially in rap videos.
 But in the flesh!?
 It’s exceptional!
 When I started long-term traveling in other areas of the world, I realized there are several countries where I’m noticeable, since there are almost no black people in the surroundings.
 In fact, for many people (kids but also adults), I’m probably the first black person they saw in the flesh, with their own eyes!